martdegraaf/martdegraaf.github.io/src/blog/content/posts/study-notes-az500.md

 On the 5th of December, I took the AZ-500 exam and failed.
 I scored 588 points, 700 points will get you to pass.
 So it was not close, I needed to study and know more.
 Many questions were too difficult for me.
 This article is a notebook of my extra learnings and study material I needed to complete for AZ-500.

+On the 19th of January, I retook the AZ-500 exam and failed again.
+Now I scored 684 points.
+This was closer and very frustrating.
+But, on the positive side, I have a positive trend in my results.

 ## First things first

-I am a developer scoped to PaaS services so things like Azure storage and Azure Keyvault make sense to me.
+I am a developer scoped to PaaS services so things like Azure storage and Azure KeyVault make sense to me.
 Azure AD and Virtual machines are not my daily work, but I would like to know the ins and outs.

 ## Online resources